 Carol Cooke AM

-Two-time Paralympian Carol Cooke is a multiple Paralympic and World Championships medallist in Para-cycling, and on track to represent Australia at her third Paralympic Games in Tokyo, Japan, in 2020.
+Three-time Paralympian Carol Cooke is a multiple Paralympic and World Championships medallist in Para-cycling.

 With a policing certificate from Canada, where she spent 14 years on the Toronto Police Force, and a Certificate in Logistics Management from Monash University, Carol brings her well-honed listening and problem-solving skills to the Paralympic community.